-- 5.1 The obligations on both directors and office holders in relation to the maximisation of realisations of assets or the optimisation of the position of members and creditors of the company do not in any way preclude disposals by way of connected party transactions.
-Members should ensure that such transactions are conducted with due regard to their own and the directors' obligations. - There are no requirements of English law which require assets to be disposed of by any particular method.
+- 5.1.
+The obligations on both directors and office holders in relation to the maximisation of realisations of assets or the optimisation of the position of members and creditors of the company do not in any way preclude disposals by way of connected party transactions.
+Members should ensure that such transactions are conducted with due regard to their own and the directors' obligations. - 5.2.
+There are no requirements of Scots law which require assets to be disposed of by any particular method.
 There is an overriding duty to obtain the best price for assets whether sales are effected by private treaty sale, by sale by tender or at auction.
-While it is recognised that circumstances may arise when full exposure to the market of the availability of assets for purchase is not practicable members are reminded that they should normally, unless sale by auction is the chosen means of disposal, take steps to advertise assets for sale or circularise (for example, by use of mailing lists) known prospective interested parties. - 5.3 Except in the case of a nominee or in most cases (depending upon the nature of the arrangement) as supervisor of a voluntary arrangement, the member will have the assets of the company under his legal control.
-It is his duty to ensure that all transactions between the company of which he is acting as office holder and directors and connected parties are conducted on a fully arms length basis and, as regards the value of any assets which are the subject of any such transaction, on the basis of a professional appraisal of the When such appraisal is not conducted by an value of those assets. independent valuer the office holder should ensure that he has conducted all due enquiries as to the value of the assets and retains appropriate documentation in his papers.
-Where assets are sold without professional valuation the office holder should consider seeking the views of the committee, if there is one.
+While it is recognised that circumstances may arise when full exposure to the market of the availability of assets for purchase is not practicable, members are reminded that they should normally, unless sale by auction is the chosen means of disposal, take steps to advertise assets for sale or circularise (for example, by use of mailing lists) known prospective interested parties. - 5.3.
+It is the member's duty to ensure that all transactions between the company (of which he is acting as office holder) and the directors and connected parties are conducted on a fully arms length basis and, as regards the value of any assets which are the subject of any such transaction, on the basis of a professional appraisal of the value of those assets.
+When such appraisal is not conducted by an independent valuer the office holder should ensure that he has conducted all due enquiries as to the value of the assets and retains appropriate documentation in his papers.
+Where assets are sold without professional valuation, the office holder should consider seeking the views of the committee, if there is one.
 It is his duty to ensure that the value of the assets is maximised but this does not require him to obtain the maximum value for each individual asset if disposal of a parcel of assets or the assets as a whole will, in aggregate, maximise total realisations.
-Since the allocation of the consideration between the constituent assets affects interests of creditors it should be made on a basis which can be justified objectively.

-- Where a member is acting as provisional liquidator and it is proposed that assets of the company should be acquired by directors the sanction of the court should be obtained. - Where a member is acting as nominee or supervisor in relation to a voluntary arrangement he should ensure that any connected party transactions are in the best interests of the company, its members and creditors, and are only undertaken in accordance with the terms of the arrangement as approved by the members and creditors.
+Since the allocation of the consideration between the constituent assets affects interests of creditors, it should be made on a basis which can be justified objectively. - 5.4.
+Where a member is acting as provisional liquidator and it is proposed that assets of the company should be acquired by directors, the sanction of the court should be obtained. - 5.5.
+Where a member is acting as nominee or supervisor in relation to a voluntary arrangement, he should ensure that any connected party transactions are in the best interests of the company, its members and creditors, and are only undertaken in accordance with the terms of the arrangement as approved by the members and creditors.
 When a connected party transaction is proposed as part of an arrangement or has taken place in the year prior to the date of his appointment as nominee he should ensure that it is included in the proposals on a full disclosure basis.

-6 DISCLOSURE OF CONNECTED PARTY TRANSACTIONS
+6. DISCLOSURE OF CONNECTED PARTY TRANSACTIONS